octavioserrago/veronaApp-OLD-/README.md

 - **Relational Database:** The application integrates with a relational database to manage and store data efficiently.

+- **Branches and User Roles:** Added functionality to manage branches, where each branch has its own set of users with specific roles.

+- **Production Organization:** Introducing a new feature for efficiently managing the organization of chain production within the company.
+This functionality enables users to streamline the production process, allocate resources effectively, and monitor the progress of each stage in the production chain.
+Users, particularly administrators and managers, can now optimize workflows and ensure a smooth and coordinated production flow.

 ## Getting Started

 ### Prerequisites